Best Sparkling Wine for a Special Celebration

-Whether it’s a birthday, wedding, anniversary or something else that you’re celebrating, a good glass of bubbly will always make it feel extra special.
-If you’re searching for the perfect bottle of bubbles to get in stock for your celebration this season, then you’re in look.
-I’ve picked out 10 of the best sparkling wines that will help ensure that your celebration is a special one.
-This post includes products that were sent to me as press samples.
-For more information, visit my disclaimer and privacy policy.
+Whether it’s a birthday, wedding, anniversary or something else you’re celebrating, a good glass of bubbly will always make it feel extra special.
+If you’re searching for the perfect bottle of bubbles to get in stock for your celebration this season, then you’re in luck.
+I’ve picked out 10 of the best sparkling wines that will help ensure your celebration is a special one.

 Bottega Gold Prosecco

-Nothing says celebrations like a golden bottle of prosecco, which brings me to my first bottle of bubbly, Bottega Gold Prosecco.
-I don’t know about you, but often I’m a bit wary of a glamorous looking bottle of bubbly.
-I instantly think is it going to be all show and no substance?
-But, I was absolutely wrong when it came to Bottega Gold.
+Nothing says celebration like a golden bottle of prosecco, which brings me to my first bottle of bubbly, Bottega Gold Prosecco.
+I don’t know about you, but often I’m a bit wary of a glamorous-looking bottle of bubbly.
+I instantly think, is it going to be all show and no substance?
+But I was absolutely wrong with Bottega Gold.
 It’s got the glitz, glamour and the taste too.
 Fresh, fruity (think green apples and pears) and floral – it’s a brilliantly balanced bottle ideal for celebrating.
-RRP £25.00, available online at Ocado.
+RRP £25.75, available online at Ocado.

 Soffio Prosecco Spumante DOC

 Next up is the Soffio Prosecco Spumante DOC, a beautifully creamy fizz with fresh aromas of green fruits (apples and pears).
 In Italian, the word Soffio means blow or breath, which the winemakers believe expresses the spirit of prosecco.
-The wine is supposed to toast to the joy of friendship and happy occasions – which I think is quite fitting for a special celebration, don’t you?
+The wine is supposed to toast to the joy of friendship and happy occasions, which I think is quite fitting for a special celebration, don’t you think?
 RRP £9.00, available online and in-store at TESCO.

 Ruggeri Argeo Prosecco Brut